 Patience is yet another benefit to learning a musical instrument.
 ADD children often struggle with a low frustration level.
 A wise teacher will offer a new piece of music to your child in small chunks; this enables the student to be successful in overcoming small obstacles and to learn perseverance.
 It is a great way to build confidence and patience, which will help your child later in life when bigger challenges arise.

 Many ADD children struggle with self esteem because they receive far more negative messages about their behavior than most children do: sit still, stop talking, don’t interrupt, wait your turn, stop fidgeting, follow directions.
 Excelling in an activity such as music can help to counterbalance that negative message.
-Music can provide your child with a true accomplishment, and with that a sense of himself as a competent and worthy human being.
+Music can provide your child with a true accomplishment, and with that a sense of being a competent and worthy human being.